 It is normal for children and teens to develop some fears and anxieties as they grow.
 Over time, normal fears fade as children learn more about what to expect from their environment and relationships with others.
 When their fears do not fade and begin to interfere with their daily life and activities, an anxiety disorder may be present.
 These children should get prompt evaluation by a doctor.

 |1-5 Years||Strangers, storms, animals, dark, loud noises, monsters, insects, bodily injury|

 |6-12 Years||Bodily injury, disease, ghosts, staying alone, criticism, punishment, failure|

-There are many different anxiety disorders that affect children and adolescents and require clinical care by a physician or other health care professional.
+There are many different anxiety disorders that affect children and teens that require clinical care by a doctor or other mental healthcare professional.